-Joe served as a member of Congress from 1994 to 2001.
-While in office, he was a member of the judiciary, armed services, oversight, and national security committees.
-He was also part of a small group of young Republican congressmen who were said to possess a surprising amount of power given their youth and lack of years in Congress by the National Journal.
+Scarborough served as a member of Congress from 1994 to 2001.
+While in office, he was a member of the Judiciary, Armed Services, Government Reform and Oversight, and the Education Committee.
+He was also part of a small group of young Republican congressmen called the "New Federalists" who were said to possess a surprising amount of power given their youth and lack of years in Congress by the National Journal.